top of page

 Art can be a powerful tool to use in exploring our spirituality and in spiritual direction work.
 In my own life, I have known the extraordinary inner wisdom and revelation that can come to me through opening up my depths to expression through symbolic art.

 However, most of us can have blocks about using art.
 We have imbibed messages in our childhood that we were not creative or artistic, that we can't draw and mostly make a mess of it.
-Our abilities generally stopped at age 7 or 8 and we feel we draw child-like pictures!
+Many of us feel that our abilities stopped around the age of seven or eight, and that anything we draw now looks child-like.

 But the sort of art we are talking about here is not what we explored at school; it has nothing to do with being able to draw or paint beautiful images, but rather is simply about allowing the symbolic to arise and give voice to speak to us.
 In some ways, child-like images are beautifully playful and easy ways to express our inner world.